 If you’re looking for a low-carb alternative for sweet potatoes, there are two important things to consider: taste and texture.
 In most cases, you can get one or the other, but not both.

-- Pumpkin – a fall season staple!
+- Pumpkin – a fall season staple.
 Canned pumpkin is available year-round, and at 6g net carbs per 100g serving, it can be used in moderation.
 Cooked pumpkin flesh has a similar flavor and texture to sweet potato, though it is a bit… gooier.

-- Carrot – though carrots are usually on the “avoid” list for keto, they do have fewer carbs than sweet potatoes.
+- Carrot – carrots are usually on the “avoid” list for keto, but they do have fewer carbs than sweet potatoes.
 At 6.8g net carbs per 100g serving, they clock in at about 1/3 the carbs of a sweet potato.
 So adding some carrot to stews or casseroles can work in a pinch!
 Just don’t overdo it.

 - Butternut squash – this is the most ‘carby’ of our flavor substitutes at 9.7g net carbs per 100g serving.
 This isn’t a huge improvement over sweet potato, but it’s still an option.